You want your marketing dollars to generate new leads and engage current customers, but you also need that strategy to be cost-effective.

 Optimize content by testing it in emails

 Maximize open rates and conversions by testing your content and figuring out which types of messaging and offerings work best for each audience.
-You’ll really get to know what your audience loves and hates by running A/B tests on subject lines, content, emojis, size of images, what kind of images, CTAs – the list literally goes on and on.
+You’ll really get to know what your audience loves and hates by A/B testing on subject lines, content, emojis, size of images, what kind of images, CTAs – the list literally goes on and on.
 The A/B split possibilities are endless.

 Email integrates easily into your other marketing channels